The Lessons of History

 Theoretically there must have been some change; natural selection has presumably operated upon psychological as well as upon physiological variations.
 Nevertheless, known history shows little alteration in the conduct of man.
 The Greeks of Plato’s time behaved very much like the French of modern centuries; and the Romans behaved like the English.
 Means and instrumentalities change; motives and ends remain the same: to act or rest, to acquire or give, to fight or retreat, to seek association or privacy, to mate or reject, to offer or resent parental care.
 Nor does human nature alter as between classes: by and large the poor have the same impulses as the rich, with only less opportunity or skill to implement them.

-Dice can be traced back over 5,000 years.
-Which explains a lot.
-Markets get compared to casinos because people have always been willing to take big chances to acquire, to improve their standing, to feed their greed, and “survive.”
+Dice can be traced back over 5,000 years, which explains a lot.
+Markets get compared to casinos because people have always been willing to take big chances to acquire, improve their standing, feed their greed, and survive.

 History sort of rhymes…sometimes.